cnbeining/srt2bilibili/README.md

 History
 ----
+0.02.1: Add error handling if requirements not met.

 0.02: Error handling with cookies; Clean headers; Change default values for quicker posting and better subtitle.

 0.01: The very start